Day 1: Paris

-A converted rails-to-trails bike path is our stress-free route to Dieppe.
-The landscape along this stage is dotted with thriving farms and castles.
-These farms supply the modern-day markets of Normandy and Paris.
-The castles, such as Mesnièresen-Bray and Arques-la-Bataille, serve as a reminder of the France’s rich history.
+A converted rails-to-trails bike path is your stress-free route to Dieppe.
+The landscape along this 48km stage is dotted with thriving farms and castles.
+The castles, such as Mesnières-en-Bray and Arques-la-Bataille, serve as a reminder of the France’s rich history.
 Along the way we pass through of Neufchatel-en-Bray, famous for its namesake soft cheese.
 Try a sample and hear the romantic legend of its heart-shaped packaging.
 Once in Dieppe, park your bike, play on the beach, and savor local oysters before boarding the ferry to cross the Channel to Newhaven England.

 Overnight in Newhaven.

-Our first day in England begins with a ride along the Newhaven marina toward the stunning cliffs of South Downs.
-A bit of climbing takes us to breathtaking views as we ride along the top before descending back down to a seaside path.
-For 10km we enjoy this scenic pathway with immaculate cliffs on one side and the English Channel on the other.
+Your first day in England begins with a ride along the Newhaven marina toward the stunning cliffs of South Downs.
+A bit of climbing takes you to breathtaking views as you ride along the top before descending back down to a seaside path.
+For 10km enjoy a scenic path with immaculate cliffs on one side and the English Channel on the other.

 Overnight in Crawley.

-The last cycling day marks the return to urban life, although our re-entry is gradual.
-We start our day in the English countryside passing through the County of Surrey and into the suburbs of London.
-Our route traverses city parks filled with runners, cyclists, and dog walkers as we make our way to the city center.
-We connect with the River Wandle which leads us to the River Thames and on to the heart of London.
-We arrive at the renowned Westminster Abbey, the final destination of this amazing journey.
+The last cycling day marks the return to urban life, although re-entry is gradual.
+Start the day in the English countryside passing through the County of Surrey and into the suburbs of London.
+The route traverses city parks filled with runners, cyclists, and dog walkers as we make our way to the city center.
+Connect with the River Wandle which leads to the River Thames and on to the heart of London.
+Arrive at the renowned Westminster Abbey, the final destination of this amazing journey.

 Overnight in London.